krahma93/Form-Example/README.md

 # FORM VALIDATION

-To access the form please open the index.html file in your browser. :)
+To access the form download the repo then please open the index.html file in your browser. :)